explaingit

 Prompt 1

-I'm building a form to collect user names and addresses.
-What false assumptions should I watch out for based on the awesome-falsehood list?
+I'm building a form that collects phone numbers from international users.
+What false assumptions about phone numbers should I avoid, based on the awesome-falsehood list?

 Prompt 2